What we do

 - We deliver the Freedom Programme, a life changing course for women fleeing or recovering from domestic abuse

-- We deliver the Strengthening Families Strengthening Communities Programme, to improve parenting skills and family relationships
+- We deliver a Parenting Programme to improve parenting skills and family relationships

 - We provide intensive one-to-one support, advocacy, drop-in, life skills and confidence enhancing groups